Issue

 Our Recommendations

-1. Reinstate a living allowance to Child Care workers in prescribed remote and rural communities;
+1. Allocate funding from federal childcare grants to reinstate a living allowance to Child Care workers in prescribed remote and rural communities;

-2. Introduce a one-year early childhood education certificate as the minimum educational requirement for staff in licensed ELC programs; and,
+2. Introduce a one-year early childhood education certificate as the minimum educational requirement for staff in licensed Early Learning and Care programs;

-3. Create a bridging program to support educators currently in the field without an ELCC certificate that blends foundational skills and knowledge while considering prior work experience in the field.
+4. Create a bridging program to support educators currently in the field without an Early Learning and Care certificate that blends foundational skills and knowledge while considering prior work experience in the field.

 Download The Policy Brief